narendra-cs/narendra-cs.github.io/_posts/2018-08-23-Step-By-Step-Installation-of-Hadoop-3.x-in Pseudo-Distributed-Mode-on-Single-Node-Cluster.md

 	$ hdfs dfs -chmod 750 /user/<username>

-### Test Hadoop Installation with Mapreduce Example
+### Test Hadoop Installation with Mapreduce Examples

 * Copy the input files into the distributed filesystem